-In order to be with his sickly wife (Ann Blyth, Mildred Pierce), troubled convict Joe Collins (Burt Lancaster, Elmer Gantry) devises a daring jailbreak.
+In order to be with his sickly wife (Ann Blyth, Mildred Pierce), troubled convict Joe Collins (Burt Lancaster, The Killers) devises a daring jailbreak.
 However, the scheme goes awry when the prison is unexpectedly put on lockdown.

 Reaction & Thoughts:

 “Those gates only open three times.
 When you come in, when you’ve served your time, or when you’re dead!”